mattybae/breast-cancer-classifier/README.md

-# breast-cancer-classifier
+# Breast Cancer Classifier

-Breast cancer prediction using classification models on tabular clinical data from the Breast Cancer Wisconsin (Diagnostic) dataset.
+Breast cancer prediction using classification models on tabular clinical data from the Breast Cancer Wisconsin (Diagnostic) dataset. [web:32]

-This repository contains a Jupyter notebook that trains and evaluates Logistic Regression & Random Forest models to predict heart disease from clinical features.
+This repository contains a Jupyter notebook that trains and evaluates Logistic Regression and Random Forest models to predict breast cancer (malignant vs benign) from clinical features.

-Logistic Regression and Random Forest models were evaluated using Accuracy and ROC-AUC, and importance of features.
+Both models were evaluated using metrics such as accuracy and ROC–AUC, and feature importance was examined to understand which variables contributed most to the predictions. [web:32]

+## Results

+- **Logistic Regression** achieved an accuracy of 0.98, with precision/recall of 0.98/0.98 for malignant and 0.99/0.99 for benign cases on the test set. [conversation_history:1]
+- **Random Forest** achieved an accuracy of 0.96, with precision/recall of 0.95/0.93 for malignant and 0.96/0.97 for benign cases on the test set. [conversation_history:1]

 ## Conclusion

-This dataset shows that tumour size (radius in mm) is positively correlated with whether a cancer is malignant or benign.
-The above models were also shown to be good predictors for breast cancer.
+In this dataset, tumour size (e.g. mean radius in millimetres) is positively associated with malignancy, with larger tumours more likely to be classified as malignant.
+Logistic Regression and Random Forest models both achieved good predictive performance on this classification task. [file:22]

 ## File

 - `breast_cancer_prediction_classifier_model.ipynb`: EDA, preprocessing,
-  model training, and evaluation.
+  model training, and evaluation. [file:22]